somislav/2021_RJukebox/api/README.md

 GET /api/songs
 ```

-Returns list of all songs and respective info.
+Returns list of all songs and respective info. <br>

+__Authentication:__ Bearer token for user account.

 | Parameter         | Value                                                             |
 | :---------------- | :-----------------------------------------------------------------|